lazarospsa/mini-socket-server-client-c/readme.md

 #This project made to help other with a mini example of C socket Server / Client

-The binaries compiled on MacOS with gcc(clang) gcc serversocket.c -o serversocket gcc clientsocket.c -o clientsocket
+The binaries compiled on MacOS with gcc(clang) gcc src/serversocket.c -o bin/serversocket gcc src/clientsocket.c -o bin/clientsocket

 No dependancies, just C.